Mike Gordon President of Business Operations

 Pawel Sienko Senior Account Executive

-Pawel Sienko joined the Wolves in August 2013 as an inside sales representative and now serves as an account executive.
+Pawel Sienko joined the Wolves in August 2013 as an inside sales representative.
+He received a promotion to senior account executive in October 2017.

 Prior to joining the organization, he spent two years working for the ABA’s Indiana Diesels.

 John Brooks Group Account Executive

 John Brooks joined the Wolves organization as an inside sales representative in August 2014, was promoted to account representative in June 2015 and became a group account executive prior to the start of the 2016-17 season.

 The South Holland native sold tickets for the Bloomington Thunder and Peoria Rivermen in the Southern Professional Hockey League (SPHL) while completing his bachelor’s degree in Sociology at Illinois State University.